Why Is The Sea Blue In Colour

 Monitoring Coastal Waters

 Coastal waters are often subject to higher levels of pollution and runoff, which can significantly alter their color.
-Regular monitoring of coastal water color can help identify potential pollution sources and assess the effectiveness of pollution control measures.
+Now, regular monitoring of coastal water color can help identify potential pollution sources and assess the effectiveness of pollution control measures.
 Local communities and environmental groups can play a crucial role in this monitoring by conducting citizen science projects and reporting any unusual changes in water color.

 Protecting Marine Ecosystems